subhamc88/blog/content/posts/projects/rpc-python.md

 ### Thinking through

-1. Creating a script named server.py (You can name it anyting you want.) that binds to a specific hostname:port (example: locahost:1331).
+1. Creating a script named server.py (You can name it anything you want.) that binds to a specific hostname:port (example: localhost:1331).
 This is the server that'll listen for requests.
 We can call this RPC Server.
     - We can use **socket** module for this purpose.